Buddy Hackett

-Buddy Hackett (born Leonard Hacker; August 31, 1924 – June 30, 2003) was an American actor, comedian and singer.
-His best remembered roles include Marcellus Washburn in The Music Man (1962), Benjy Benjamin in It's a Mad, Mad, Mad, Mad World (1963), Tennessee Steinmetz in The Love Bug (1968), and the voice of Scuttle in The Little Mermaid (1989).
+Buddy Hackett (born Leonard Hacker; August 31, 1924 – June 30, 2003) was an American comedian and comic actor.
+Known for his raunchy material, heavy appearance and thick New York City accent, his best remembered roles include Marcellus Washburn in The Music Man (1962), Benjy Benjamin in It's a Mad, Mad, Mad, Mad World (1963), Tennessee Steinmetz in The Love Bug (1968) and the voice of Scuttle in The Little Mermaid (1989).
+He was also a frequent guest on TV game shows and variety shows.

 Early life

-Hackett was one of two children born into a Jewish family living in Brooklyn, New York.
-His mother Anna (née Geller) worked in the garment trades while his father Philip Hacker was a furniture upholsterer and part-time inventor.
+Leonard Hacker, one of two children in his family, was born in Brooklyn, New York to Anna (née Geller), who worked in the garment trades, and father Philip Hacker, a furniture upholsterer and part-time inventor.
 Hackett grew up across from Public School 103 on 54th Street and 14th Avenue in Borough Park, Brooklyn, and was active in varsity football and drama club at New Utrecht High School.
 Hackett suffered from Bell's palsy as a child, the lingering effects of which contributed to his distinctive slurred speech and facial expression.

 While still a student, Hackett worked as a "tummler" (Yiddish for "tumult maker") entertaining guests in the Catskills Borscht Belt resorts.
 While there, he began performing stand-up comedy in the resort nightclubs as "Butch Hacker".
 He appeared first at the Golden Hotel in Hurleyville, New York, claiming later he did not get one single laugh.
 Following his graduation from high school in 1942, Hackett enlisted in the United States Army and served during World War II for three years in an anti-aircraft battery.